Refreshing Cucumber Water

 Benefits of cucumber water

 Many of the benefits you get from cucumber water can be seen when you consume it in place of high sugar beverages like soda.
 You see, since there’s no sugar in this crisp and cold drink, there’s no increase in caloric intake.
-Plus there’s no horrible sugar crash later on!
+Plus there’s no sugar crash later on!

 Staying hydrated with drinks that compel us to drink them because they taste great can even keep hunger between meal times at bay.